Pogrom: Germany and Nazi-occupied Europe

 In June–July 1941, encouraged by the Einsatzgruppen in the city of Lviv the Ukrainian People's Militia perpetrated two citywide pogroms in which around 6,000 Polish Jews were murdered, in retribution for alleged collaboration with the Soviet NKVD.
 In Lithuania, some local police led by Algirdas Klimaitis and Lithuanian partisans – consisting of LAF units reinforced by 3,600 deserters from the 29th Lithuanian Territorial Corps of the Red Army promulgated anti-Jewish pogroms in Kaunas along with occupying Nazis.
 On 25–26 June 1941, about 3,800 Jews were killed and synagogues and Jewish settlements burned.

 During the Jedwabne pogrom of July 1941, ethnic Poles burned at least 340 Jews in a barn (Institute of National Remembrance) in the presence of Nazi German Ordnungspolizei.
 The role of the German Einsatzgruppe B remains the subject of debate.

-Europe after World War II
+Europe between World War II and 1948

 After the end of World War II, a series of violent antisemitic incidents occurred against returning Jews throughout Europe, particularly in the Soviet-occupied East where Nazi propagandists had extensively promoted the notion of a Jewish-Communist conspiracy (see Anti-Jewish violence in Poland, 1944–1946 and Anti-Jewish violence in Eastern Europe, 1944–1946).
 Anti-Jewish riots also took place in Britain in 1947.

-Pogroms in Asia and North Africa
+Asia and North Africa before 1948

 1834 pogroms in Ottoman Syria

 There were two pogroms in Ottoman Syria in 1834.

+1910 Shiraz pogrom

+The 1910 Shiraz pogrom was a violent anti-Jewish riot that took place in the Jewish quarter of Shiraz, Iran, on October 30, 1910.
+Sparked by false accusations of ritual murder, the event resulted in the deaths of 12 Jews and left the city's Jewish community entirely destitute.

+1921 Urga pogrom

+The 1921 Urga pogrom occurred during the final stages of the Russian Civil War, while Urga (present-day Ulaanbaatar, Mongolia) was occupied by forces loyal to Russian White Army warlord Baron Roman von Ungern-Sternberg.

 1929 in Mandatory Palestine

 In Mandatory Palestine under British administration, Jews were targeted by Arabs in the 1929 Hebron massacre during the 1929 Palestine riots.
-They followed other violent incidents such as the 1920 Nebi Musa riots.
+They followed other violent incidents such as the 1920 Nebi Musa riots and 1921 Jaffa riots.